puppetlabs/puppet-docs/source/guides/deployment_guide/dg_intro_install.markdown

 #### Installation Issues and Tips
 There are a few common problems users have encountered when installing, mainly related to pre-existing conditions in the environment.
 The most common include:

-* Errors caused by an existing, old version of MySQL.
+* Errors caused by an existing, old version of MySQL on the machine that will run the console database.
 Be sure to completely uninstall any existing instances of MySQL and the data directory (e.g. `/var/lib/mysql` on RHEL systems).
 * If you experience issues during installation and just want to start over, you can uninstall everything with `puppet-enterprise-uninstaller -pd`.
-See the [uninstaller documentation](http://docs.puppetlabs.com/pe/2.7/install_uninstalling.html) for more information.
+See the [uninstaller documentation](http://docs.puppetlabs.com/pe/latest/install_uninstalling.html) for more information.
 Note that this will not uninstall any pre-existing mySQL instances and related files; if these are causing issues, they will continue to do so on subsequent installation attempts.

-* The installer comes with an example answers file.
+* The installer comes with an example answers file, which can save you some time.
 Don't overlook it!

-* The installer creates a log file, `install_log.lastrun.<hostname>` which can be very useful for debugging install issues.
+* The installer creates a log file at `install_log.lastrun.<hostname>`, which can be very useful for debugging install issues.

-* Similarly, the installer generates an `answers.lastrun.<hostname>` file that can help prompt your memory for things like, say, the console's hostname or the mySQL password.
-*Important:* You will want to delete this file or move it to a secured location after your install to eliminate the plaintext record of these passwords.
+* Similarly, the installer generates an `answers.lastrun.<hostname>` file, which can help you keep a record of things like the console's hostname or the mySQL password. *Important:* You will want to delete this file or move it to a secured location after your install to eliminate the plaintext record of these passwords.

 ### Managing Certificates
 Once you've gotten all the parts installed where you want them, it's time to get agents connected to their master.
 This is done by sending certificate signing requests (CSR's) from the agents to a certificate authority (CA).
 By default, the CA is the same server as the master.
 In any case, the CA and certificate signing process is a vital part of PE's security infrastructure.
 Make sure it is well protected.